yangycpku/macro_ML/README.md

 2.3 Recurrent Neural Network and LSTM Network

-2.4 State Space Model with Non-standard Data
+2.4 VAR/SVAR and State Space Model with Distributional Inputs

 **3. Structural Model in Macroeconomics and Machine Learning**